Barbara station

-Barbara (/fr/) is a station of the Paris Métro on Line 4 in Montrouge and Bagneux.
+Barbara (/fr/) is a station on Line 4 of the Paris Metro on the border between the southern inner suburbs of Montrouge and Bagneux.
 The station was built as part of a two-station southward extension from Mairie de Montrouge to Bagneux–Lucie Aubrac.
-It opened in January 2022.
+It opened on 13 January 2022.
+It is named after singer Barbara (19301997).

 History

-The extension of Line 4 south from Mairie de Montrouge received déclaration d'utilité publique in February 2005.
+The extension of Line 4 south from Mairie de Montrouge received a déclaration d'utilité publique in February 2005.
 Work to build the extension began in 2015, and was originally planned to open in 2020.
 During the planning stages of the extension, the station was tentatively called Verdun-Sud.
 Following a public vote, the station was named after French singer Barbara, who was buried in the nearby Cimetière parisien de Bagneux.

 The station was opened on 13 January 2022.
 The extension is expected to bring 37,000 new passengers per day.
-The cost of the extension was 406 million euro, split between Ile-de-France Region (60%), the state (25.7%), and the department of Hauts-de-Seine, in which Barbara is located (14.3%).
+The cost of the extension was €406 million, split between the Île-de-France region (60%), the State (25.7%), and the Hauts-de-Seine department (14.3%).

 An apartment building for young workers was built by RATP Habitat above the station entrance at Avenue Marx Dormoy, and was completed in February 2023.

 Architecture

 The station was designed by LIN (Finn Geipel and Giulia Andi).
-The design uses white corrugated metal panels on the walls and vaulted ceiling, as well as large circular light fittings – a similar concept was also used at Aimé Césaire and Mairie d'Aubervilliers stations on line 12.
+The design uses white corrugated metal panels on the walls and vaulted ceiling, as well as large circular light fittings – a similar concept was also used at Aimé Césaire and Mairie d'Aubervilliers stations on Line 12.